Impeccability: Roman Catholic teachings

-Impeccability and the Virgin Mary
+The Virgin Mary

-The Roman Catholic Church teaches that Mary, mother of Jesus was, by a special grace of God, without sin her entire life.
+The Roman Catholic Church teaches that Mary, mother of Jesus was, by a special grace of God, without sin throughout her life.
 This included the moment of her conception, so Mary was even miraculously preserved from original sin and its effects.

-The Immaculate Conception is a Roman Catholic dogma that asserts that Mary was preserved by God from the stain of original sin at the time of her own conception.
-Some theologians have asserted this special grace extended to impeccability (understood in this context as the inability to sin); others argue this could not be so: as a natural human being, she would have had free will, and therefore the ability to sin, but through her co-operation avoided it.
+Some theologians have asserted this special grace extended to impeccability (understood in this context as the inability to sin); others argue this could not be so: as a natural human being, she would have had free will and therefore the ability to sin but through her cooperation avoided it.